yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Duration: 30 Minutes

 In this exercise, you will modify the existing pipeline to include a basic release stage that performs the following tasks:
-- automated deployment of build artifacts to Azure Pipeline storage.
+- Automated deployment of build artifacts to Azure Pipeline storage.
-- deploy to the three stages created earlier (dev, test, and production)
+- Deploy to the three stages created earlier (dev, test, and production).

 ### Task 1: Modify YAML definition to create a multistage pipeline

 1. Now that we have a great build working, we can modify the YAML file to include stages.
 At first, we will add one stage for Build and then run that so we can see the difference in output.

     From left navigation, select **Pipelines** to view configured Pipelines.
-From here, highlight your new pipeline definition and select Edit from the elipses to the right:
+From here, highlight your new pipeline definition and select Edit from the ellipses to the right:

     ![A screen showing pipeline instance edit menu.](images/stepbystep/media/image1000.png "Pipeline runs")